ecwws/lisabot/README.md

 had a bit more freedom in implementing the plugin.
 Of course, on top of that, this model would work well only for bots are written in interpreted language--most bot users/admins probably don't want to re-compile the bot every time they add a feature/plugin.
-Thus comes the Server/Client model.
+Thus  the Server/Client model is developed.

 ## Adapters